-Cauliflower Cheese is an all-time favourite dish.
+Cauliflower Cheese is an all-time favorite dish.
 Not only is it a great way to eat cauliflower, but it also doubles up as both a side dish and the main course - perfect for vegetarians.
 Cauliflower Cheese is also one of the main components of the British National Dish, Roast Beef, and Yorkshire Pudding.

-Not that Cauliflower Cheese isn't perfect as it is, sometimes it is good to ring the changes and in this recipe, the addition of some cooked leeks adds an extra flavour and of course, is better for you with an additional vegetable in there.
+Not that Cauliflower Cheese isn't perfect as it is, sometimes it is good to ring the changes and in this recipe, the addition of some cooked leeks adds an extra flavor and of course, is better for you with an additional vegetable in there.

 - 1 medium cauliflower (approximately 1 pound)

 - 2 large leeks (cleaned washed and finely sliced)

 - 55 grams cheddar cheese (grated plus extra for sprinkling on top)

 - Remove the green outer leaves from the cauliflower and the thick white stalk taking care not to break off the florets.
 Cut a deep cross in the bottom of the stem then steam whole over a pan of boiling water until slightly tender but not cooked.
 The cauliflower florets should still be firm.

 - Remove the cauliflower from the heat and leave to cool.